 Choose:

-Oxbridge Applications
+Oxbridge (Oxford and Cambridge) Applications

 The process for applying to Oxford and Cambridge is very similar to the process for applying to other UK universities, with a few key differences.
 Applications to Oxford and Cambridge are done through UCAS, but with an early deadline in mid October.
 As one of their five UCAS choices, applicants can apply to either Oxford or Cambridge, but not both.
 Unlike other universities, applications are made to a specific college within the university, although applicants also have the option of submitting an ‘open’ application, in which case the university allocates the applicant to a college depending on how many applicants each college has had.